JayRay15/CS490-HotSho-project/Updated_Sprint_3_Demo_Navigation_Guide.md

 ### Demo Action 3.4.1: View salary analytics and progression tracking, verify market comparison and growth visualization

 **Navigation Steps:**
+1. For salary research and analytics for a specific job:
-1. Navigate to **Salary Benchmarks** page at `/salary-benchmarks`
+   - Navigate to a **Job Application** at `/jobs`
+   - Click on a job to open details
+   - Look for **"Salary Research"** button or navigate directly to `/salary-research/:jobId`
-2. View salary analytics dashboard showing:
+   - View detailed salary research for that role showing:
-   - Salary progression over time (if you have multiple offers/applications)
-   - Market salary comparisons for roles
+     - Market salary comparisons for the role
+     - Location-based salary data
      - Compensation trends
-   - Location-based salary data
-3. For a specific job, navigate to `/salary-research/:jobId` to see:
-   - Detailed salary research for that role
      - Market comparisons
      - Negotiation data
+2. For salary negotiation preparation (which includes market data):
+   - Navigate to a job with an offer at `/jobs`
+   - Click on the job to open details
+   - Navigate to `/salary-negotiation/:jobId`
+   - View salary negotiation prep showing:
+     - Market salary data for role and location
+     - Salary range comparison
+     - Negotiation talking points
+     - Total compensation evaluation framework
-4. For goal tracking:
+3. For goal tracking:
    - Navigate to **Goals** page at `/goals`
    - View goal tracking dashboard showing:
      - All goals (active, completed, archived)